Dancan254/DataStructuresAndAlgorithms/README.md

 # Data Structures and Algorithms (DSA)

 Welcome to the **Data Structures and Algorithms** repository!
-This repo is a comprehensive collection of various DSA implementations, covering essential concepts, techniques, and problem-solving approaches commonly asked in technical interviews and coding competitions.
+This repo is a collection of various DSA implementations, covering essential concepts, techniques, and problem-solving approaches commonly asked in technical interviews and coding competitions.

 ## 📑 Table of Contents